Introduction

 - Luxury and high-end brands: Brands like BMW, Mercedes, and Tesla have specialized parts that require expert dismantling.
 Many scrap yards lack the tools or knowledge to process these cars properly.

 - Modified vehicles: Cars with aftermarket modifications, such as custom engines or body kits, can be harder to strip for valuable parts.
-Some modifications may reduce the car’s scrap value, and scrapyards might reject it.
+Some modifications can lower a vehicle’s scrap value, making scrapyards less likely to accept it.

 - Vehicles with non-standard materials: Some manufacturers use non-traditional materials that make scrapping harder.
 For example, carbon fiber bodies are difficult to recycle, and car scrap yards often avoid them.